Arabiteff/ouedkniss-dashboard/README.md

-This repo contiants a shiny app that can scrape an e-commerce website.
+This repo contians a shiny app that can scrape an e-commerce website.